LoganAMorrison/Hazma/docs/source/index.rst

 ..
-Hazma documentation master file, created by sphinx-quickstart on Sat Dec  9 12:12:04 2017.
+Hazma documentation master file, created by sphinx-quickstart on Sat Jul 20 19:01:52 2019.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Hazma's documentation!
 =================================

 .. toctree::
    :maxdepth: 2
-    :caption: Introduction and Details
+   :caption: Contents:

-    introduction.rst
-    gamma_ray_decay/gamma_ray_decay.rst
-    rambo.rst
-    decay/decay.rst
-    fsr.rst
-    tutorial.rst
+   installation
+   usage
+   modules/scalar_mediator
+   modules/vector_mediator
+   modules/rambo
+   modules/gamma_ray
+   modules/decay
+   modules/positron